steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 ```

 The test code becomes much simpler!
-No longer do we need the dependency on Moq,
+No longer do we need the dependency on third
-or the relatively complicated setup logic.
-Instead we can simply inject the
+party mocking libraries, or the relatively complicated setup logic.
+Instead we
-lambda at runtime, replacing that pointer.
-We didn't need the whole interface,
+can simply inject the lambda at runtime, replacing that pointer.
+We didn't need
-really we just needed the simple signature of the function.
+the whole interface, really we just needed the simple signature of the function.

 # Step 2: Define Dependencies Inline